Gatecoin/api-gatecoin-python/README.md

 `GatecoinAPI.set_credentials('api_key', 'public_key')`

-after that trading APIs may be used, for example:
+After that trading APIs may be used, for example:

 `GatecoinAPI.get_balances()`